Say You'll Be There: Composition and lyrics

 "Say You'll Be There" is a midtempo dance-pop song, with influences from R&B. It is written in the key of D♭ major, with a time signature set in common time, and moves at a moderate tempo of 108 beats per minute.
 The song is constructed in strophic form, using the sequence B♭m–E♭–G♭m–D♭ as its chord progression during the verses and the chorus.
 Musically, many critics noted the West Coast hip hop inspired synth-sounds, and the G-funk-infused production.
 The track incorporates sound effects from turntablism during the song's introduction and the verses.
 The verses are divided in two sections, the first one is sung in a declamatory-style by Bunton and Brown in the first verse and by Halliwell during the second verse.
-Beckham sings the lyrical half of each verse with a "more seductive" and "breathy" vocal timbre.
+Adams sings the lyrical half of each verse with a "more seductive" and "breathy" vocal timbre.
 A bridge follows after the second chorus.
 It includes an instrumental interlude from a harmonica, which some critics compared it to the work of Stevie Wonder, and a two-bar rapped section.
 The song closes with a coda, which consists of the group singing the chorus repeatedly until the song gradually fades out, while Chisholm adds the ad libs between the other girls' harmonies.
+The unreleased demo version of the song features a rap in the bridge.

 The instrumentation includes a drum kit with syncopated handclaps and a prominent synthesizer sound, sparse use of rhythm guitar and funk bass, string glissandos and a vibraphone.
 Production duo Absolute played all the instruments, except for the harmonica, which was played by Judd Lander, who also played it on Culture Club's "Karma Chameleon" (1983).
 The main melody and lyrical rhythm of the song is highly similar to After 7's song "What U R 2 Me".
 As a result, Jon B—the song's composer and producer, later received songwriting credits on "Say You'll be There".